s22-tech/Yourls-Popular-Links/README.md

 * The plugin only works for Yourls 1.7+.

+* This version fixes the deprecated function and removes the warning.

 The plugin shows an admin page with the most popular links created in 1, 30, 365, and 1000 days on a YOURLS site.

 Download plugin.php, save as plugin.php, and upload to YOURLS_DIRECTORY/user/plugins/popular-links/